mapbox/turf-swift/README.md

 Alternatively, you can incorporate Turf into a command line tool without Xcode on any platform that [Swift](https://swift.org/download/) supports, including Linux.

+If your project is written in Objective-C, you’ll need to write a compatibility layer between turf-swift and your Objective-C code.
+If your project is written in Objective-C++, you may be able to use [spatial-algorithms](https://github.com/mapbox/spatial-algorithms/) as an alternative to Turf.

 ## Installation

 Although a stable release of this library is not yet available, prereleases are available for installation using any of the popular Swift dependency managers.